-Below is a final paper I wrote for a course I took at the University of Chicago on social movements:
+Below is a final paper I wrote at the University of Chicago on social movements:

 According to the political process model, social movements are likely to emerge when insurgents have adequate resources to mobilize during times of political opportunity when elites are unstable and divided (McAdam 1982).
 In addition, Piven and Cloward (1977) argue that instability, as a result of economic change, weakens the structures of daily life and contributes to the emergence of the collective consciousness.
 Over the years, the intensifying inequalities have included increasing cuts to public services, a shrinking middle class, destruction of the environment, and real wages falling.
 Consequently, the Occupy Wall Street Movement emerged in Zuccotti Park, New York City as a result of such an environment.
 The movement was able to ignite because city space provided a connection between varieties of people.
 The development of relationships that were created have allowed for an even greater expansion of consciousness and a national definition of conditions as being unjust and unsustainable.
 Additionally, technology and the media were able to expand information of the movement’s existence and mobilize more protesters.